o3de/o3de.org/content/docs/user-guide/programming/gems/code-gems.md

 ### `<Gem>SystemComponent.cpp`, `<Gem>SystemComponent.h`

 The `<Gem>SystemComponent` class is a global singleton class that's responsible for managing the Gem's code.
+The Gem Module registers the Gem System Component which manages the Gem Module's life cycle: initialization, activation, and deactivation.
+The Gem System Component activates when the Gem loads and deactivates when the Gem unloads.

-The system components allows the component within the Gem Module to communicate with components from other Gems by connecting to their EBus.
-It also handles underlying tasks that govern the whole Gem such as initialization and shutdown, event handling, memory allocation, and connection to debuggers.
-The Gem Module registers the system component and the system component manages the Gem Module's life cycle: initialization, activativation, and deactivation.
-The system component activates when the Gem loads and deactivates when the Gem unloads.
+The Gem System Component allows the component within the Gem Module to communicate with components from other Gems by connecting to their EBus.
+It also handles initialization and shutdown, events, memory allocation, and debugger connections.

 ### `<Gem>EditorModule.cpp`